|

 removed in August 2006. (aerial

-photo © SAGIS) (MapQuest
+photo © SAGIS) (Google

 For further information, including Internet links, check